Lyndsay Roberts Rayne MA UKCP

 I have a degree from Oxford University in English Literature and have combined my love of horses and psychotherapy by undertaking EAGALA’s training in Equine Assisted Psychotherapy.

-Before training to be a psychotherapist I worked in theatre and the arts for many years and have a particular interest in working therapeutically with those working in the performing arts.
+Before training to be a psychotherapist I worked in theatre and the arts for many years as a publicist and have a particular interest in working therapeutically with those working in the performing arts.

 When working with a therapist I believe that a key ingredient to the success of the work is the relationship you can build together.
 I bring warmth, spontaneity and creativity to my work with clients and believe that the most healing part of therapy is the relationship created during this process.
 My approach engages the client in an exploration of their life on an intellectual, emotional and spiritual level and clients are offered space to share difficult feelings in a safe and supportive atmosphere.